mujiexu2/ELEC0138-assignment22-23/README.md

 The tutorial video link is : https://youtu.be/KSkep858Z9w

+To run the website, run the app.py, follow the tutorial video.

 Group Member : Fu Siyi, Xu Mujie, Liu Yusen, Veerapatra Lilitwong

 student number: 22079028, 19027325, 22081179, 22115386